awslabs/aws-postgresql-jdbc/README.md

 ### AWS IAM Database Authentication

 The driver supports Amazon AWS Identity and Access Management (IAM) authentication.
-When using AWS IAM database authentication, host URL must be a valid Amazon endpoint, and not a custom domain or an IP address (for example, `database-PostgreSQL-name.cluster-XYZ.us-east-2.rds.amazonaws.com`).
+When using AWS IAM database authentication, host URL must be a valid Amazon endpoint, and not a custom domain or an IP address (for example, `database-postgresql-name.cluster-XYZ.us-east-2.rds.amazonaws.com`).

 AWS IAM database authentication is limited to certain database engines.
-For more information on limitations and recommendations, please refer to [IAM database authentication for PostgreSQL and PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html).
+For more information on limitations and recommendations, please refer to [IAM database authentication for MySQL and PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html).

 #### Setup for IAM Database Authentication for PostgreSQL
 1. Turn on AWS IAM database authentication for the existing database or create a new database on AWS RDS Console.